microsoft/pxt/tests/project-tools-test/README.md

   whiteboard controller and header menu.
 Storage and game-asset access are mocked, not the controls.
-It covers new and saved notes, named-board operations, independent images/text/undo, confirmed deletion and last-board protection, save errors/retry, all 16 colors on mobile and footer spacing.
+It covers new and saved notes, named-board operations, independent images/text/undo, confirmed deletion and last-board protection, save errors/retry, desktop hide/reveal with retained notes/drawing/undo/pin, all 16 colors on mobile and footer spacing.
   Contrast checks use the production stylesheet order (shared menu styles load after project-tools) and the actual theme manager.
 They check icons, text and keyboard focus through idle/hover/pressed/expanded states on mobile and desktop,